prezschaefer/garth_warmwater/README.md

 ## Table of Contents

 1. [Character Sheets](#character-sheets) - Links to character sheet PDF's, typically by level
+2. [Historical Accounts](#historical-accounts) - Set of songs (historical accounts) of Garth's journeys
-2. [Musical Inspiration](#musical-inspiration) - Set of links to inspiration music clips for use as performances
+3. [Musical Inspiration](#musical-inspiration) - Set of links to inspiration music clips for use as performances
-3. [Bardic Inspiration](#bardic-inspiration) - Link to Bard Inspiriation quotes
+4. [Bardic Inspiration](#bardic-inspiration) - Link to Bard Inspiriation quotes
-4. [Vicious Mockery](#vicious-mockery) - Link to Vicious Mockery insults
+5. [Vicious Mockery](#vicious-mockery) - Link to Vicious Mockery insults

 ## Character Sheets